Software Modules¶

 Finding Executables and Libraries¶

-If you're looking for the specific paths added to your environment when loading a module, you can use the command module show
+If you're looking for the specific variables that will be modified when loading a module, you can use the command module show

 .
 For example: